-The absolute performance targets pathway establishes a minimum performance level for proposed buildings that match one of five available building archetypes, with targets for Total Energy Intensity ("TEUI"), Thermal Energy Demand Intensity ("TEDI") and Greenhouse Gas Intensity ("GHGI") - refer to Appendix D for description of archetypes and targets.
+The absolute performance targets pathway establishes a minimum performance level for proposed buildings that match one of five available building archetypes, with targets for Total Energy Intensity ("TEUI"), Thermal Energy Demand Intensity ("TEDI"), and Greenhouse Gas Intensity ("GHGI") - refer to Appendix D for the description of archetypes and targets.
 There is no reference building under this pathway.
+All buildings that match these archetypes should follow this pathway.
+City Agency, Corporation & Division-owned Facilities shall be designed to demonstrate the net zero energy and emission requirement.